Merchandising eVars [SiteCatalyst]

 However, by using the Conversion Syntax and Merchandising, in this scenario, each product would be associated with the specific search phrase that was used to find it for both the Cart Add and Purchase Success Events.
 So how do we configure this?
 First, we would work with Client Care to declare eVar1 to be a Merchandising eVar.
 Next, we would decide when we would like to have Omniture bind the internal search phrase to the eVar value.
 For most clients, the default is to bind at the Product View (prodView) event and the Cart Add (scAdd) event (though you can choose from any Success Events you’d like).
 By binding to the Product View and Cart Add, you are telling Omniture that if one of those two events happens, you want Omniture to bind the last value passed to the Merchandising eVar (internal search phrase in our example) with the product being viewed or added to cart.
 This is how these settings would look in the Admin Console:

 Well…there you have it.
 My first attempt at facing my fears and explaining about Merchandising eVars.
 Hopefully I got most of it right and if so, will maybe write another post in the future on the more advanced uses of Merchandising.
 In the meantime, for more detailed info on Merchandising eVars, please check out this Omniture white paper (login required).
+I have also written a more advanced post on Merchandising you can check out.
 Please comment here and I will do my best to get any question answered.
 Thanks!